abyssDS/sfmlWiki/TutorialChangeCursor.md

 ### Class Prototype

-Since we have to store the cursor diffrently for the Linux as for the Windows platform, we've introduced an preprocessor switch for the include files and the private class members.
+Since we have to store the cursor differently for the Linux as for the Windows platform, we've introduced an preprocessor switch for the include files and the private class members.

 ```cpp
 #ifndef STANDARCURSOR_HPP